-Quantum emitters in diamond
+Quantum emitter in diamond

-Collective effects:
+Collective effects

 Swarm behavior, as we know it from birds and fish, for example, also shows up in the quantum world.
 The goal of our research is to understand this cooperative behavior of quantum ensembles and to make it useful for future applications.